 Article from www.molosserdogs.com

-Why dogs eat grass?
+Why do dogs love rolling in the grass?